Reviews You Can Rely On

 Credit: Travis Reddinger

-A top performer in this category is the Bedrock Cairn Evo, which delivers excellent adjustability and customization in fit after a slight learning curve.
+A top performer in this category is the Bedrock Cairn Evo, which delivers excellent adjustability and customization in fit, though it requires a slight learning curve.
 Its three-way strap configuration allows for a secure fit that quickly and easily accommodates micro-adjustments on the go.
 The beefed-up Cairn Evo 3D is the same concept with a speed buckle on the outside, hook and webbing on the inside, and a double back heel strap.
-Xero H-Trail has a similar system to the Cairn, boasting four adjustment points over the instep and heel.
-The tension and angle of the toe strap can be changed along with the location of the instep strap and heel strap for a more comfortable fit.
+Xero H-Trail has a system similar to the Cairn, with four adjustment points over the instep and heel.
+The tension and angle of the toe strap can be adjusted, along with the locations of the instep and heel straps, for a more comfortable fit.

 The Xero Z-Trail EV and the Chaco models follow the Bedrocks — both offer very different strap systems with multiple adjustment locations for a customized fit.
 However, the Bedrock system is ultimately the simplest and most intuitive.
 Most of the Teva models, the ECCO Yucatan, and the Keen Targhee III Open-Toe rank in the middle of the pack with conventional three-strap sporty designs.
-These models can provide a secure and customized fit, but not without considerable tinkering and adjustment.
-The closed-toe varieties we tested are boxy and incapable of achieving a precise fit.
+These models can provide a secure, customized fit, but only after considerable tinkering and adjustment.
+The closed-toe varieties we tested are boxy and cannot achieve a precise fit.

 Credit: Jacob Clark